-A taste of Pride at CLiFF as it gears up for its 10th year
+A taste of 'Pride' at CLiFF as it gears up for its 10th year

 CLiFF seeks to provide workers with examples of what is being done to change working conditions presently and other challenges faced.

-"Work is what we do for such a large majority of our lives and such a fundamental aspect of many of our identities… we really wanted to create a festival that highlights worker's personal stories and the labour movement of course is such a key role of improving worker's conditions and celebrating victories of struggles that we won," says Nav Sidhu, a CLiFF board member and organizer.
+"Work is what we do for such a large majority of our lives and such a fundamental aspect of many of our identities… we really wanted to create a festival that highlights worker's personal stories and the labour movement of course is such a key role of improving worker's conditions and celebrating victories of struggles that we won," says Navjeet Sidhu, a CLiFF board member and organizer.

 The fight is far from over and CLiFF provides a space for both young workers to reflect on the history of labour along with exposing the struggles of the present to establish justice for the working class.

 "We're constantly fighting back against austerity, neoliberal policies, anti-worker rights, and capturing those stories is really important to the movement.
 I think we [CLiFF] provide the venue and vehicle to get those stories out in our Toronto festival but also in our Festival-in-a-Box events where people can organize their own events in their community with just a projector and screen.
-We want people to come together and talk about the films they've seen so we can learn more about each other and grow as a movement." adds Sidhu.
+We want people to come together and talk about the films they've seen so we can learn more about each other and grow as a movement," adds Sidhu.

 During the main festival, there are also four cash awards, including The Best-In-Festival Award based on audience votes, The Miguel Cifuentes Radical Change Award honouring a late board member of CLiFF, The Best Canadian Film, and a new 10thanniversary award to support emerging women, Indigenous, LGBTQ, and racialized filmmakers.